27 Items that People Forget to Bring for a Cruise

 7. Aloe Vera

 Aloe Vera or a good after sun lotion to ease any sunburns is a must.
-The sun in the Caribbean is something else, so best to have the essentials.
+The sun in the Caribbean (and when out to sea) seems stronger than usual, so best to have the essentials.

 Recommended: Aloe Vera Gel (best seller on Amazon!)